ActiveDataBio/PathwayViewer/README.md

 This file is a hierarchical structure of the genes in a json format.
 This is used for a dendrogram in the heat map view and here to find which protein belong to the specified node (and thus which should be drawn).

 ####background.csv
 This file is a conversion table to map the ids on the matrix to the ids in the kegg pathway.
+Specifically this contains the gene name, which is what the KGML uses instead of accessions.

 ###More information
 [More information about matrix.csv, dendro_row.json](https://github.com/ActiveDataBio/adbio_tutorial/blob/master/tutorial_1_generate_rdata.ipynb)